-7 Once presentations are complete, ask participants to reflect on the 1.
-Notice we didn't discuss 'gender unaware' or 'gender blin - Because anything less than gender aware or sensitive 2.
-What do you see as you move across the spectrum toware integration?
-That the characteristics build on themselves.
-3. What are some of the practical implications to consider a intensity of gender integration?
-4. Recall Day 2 discussion related to budget, human resource apply to the MEAL activities? d'.
-Why do you think that is? e is unacceptable. rds greater intensity of gender s you move towards greater Continue with gallery view for this group discussion Progress through accompanying slide(s) 8 Close by reviewing the key messages: Gender integration in MEAL activities must be comprehend considerations in both process and purpose.
+- What do you see as you move across the spectrum towards greater intensity of gender integration? - What are some of the practical implications to consider as you move towards greater intensity of gender integration? - Recall Day 2 discussion related to budget, human resources, timing how does this apply to the MEAL activities? - Close by reviewing the key messages: - 1.
+Gender integration in MEAL activities must be comprehensive by addressing gender considerations in both process and purpose. - 2.
 The spectrum builds on itself as it intensifies.
-For examplementary monitoring activities will necessarily have the characteristic responsive monitoring activities.
-Gender sensitive is the absolute bare minimum of gender considered as good practice. le, gender transformative tics of gender sensitive and Maintain accompanying slide(s) to close out the session
+For example, gender transformative monitoring activities will necessarily have the characteristics of gender sensitive and responsive monitoring activities. - 3.
+Gender sensitive is the absolute bare minimum of gender integration that can be considered as good practice.

+Maintain accompanying slide(s) to close out the session